alanmatzumiya/Paper/Burgers_Stochastic/README.md

 Numerical approximation of the Burgers Stochastic equation.
 ====================================================
-Solves the Burgers Stochastic equation on 1D using Spectral method based on the spectral decomposition of the Ornstein-Uhlenbeck semigroup associated to the Kolmogorov equation and compute the norm between two solutions with different initial conditions for a fixed point in real space.
+Numerical solution of stochastic Burger's equation on 1D using Spectral method based on the spectral decomposition of the Ornstein-Uhlenbeck semigroup associated to the Kolmogorov equation and compute the norm between two solutions with different initial conditions for a fixed point in real space.
 ----------------------------------------------------------------------------------------------------------

 ### Simulation Considerations.